The many Knitting Needles can seem overwhelming. This guide was created to give you a better understanding.

 Knitting Needle Size Conversion Chart

 This handy international conversion chart shows metric sizing.
-It also gives the US, UK, and Japan sizing based on the information by Cotton and Cloud.
+It also has US sizes, UK sizes, and Japan sizing.

 Knitting a Test Swatch to determine what size knitting needle you need.

-Every knitter has a different tension which refers to how tightly they knit.
+Every knitter has a different tension.
+It’s how tightly they knit.
 The tightness of your knitting determines which needles to choose.

-Know your gauge.
 A knitting gauge is how many stitches per inch you knit with a particular yarn and knitting needle.
-Most patterns will list a gauge for the project, and this is more important than the listed needle size.
+It is essential to know yours.
+Most patterns will list it for a project, and it’s more important than the listed needle size.

 How To Find Your Gauge?